Deborah Zoe Laufer: Informed Consent (2014)

 Informed Consent premiered at the Geva Theatre Center in Rochester in 2014, co-produced with the Cleveland Play House, where it played after the Geva run.
 It went on to be performed Off-Broadway at the Duke on 42nd Street Theatre in 2015.
 The play tackles issues of medical ethics and is inspired by a real-life ethical controversy, the Havasupai blood sample controversy.
 The lead character, Jillian, is a genetic anthropologist studying a Native American tribe, the Havasupai people.
 Although her research is intended to help discover possibly genetic causes of high rates of obesity-related Type 2 diabetes in the tribe, she is enticed by the prospect of conducting additional genetic research using the blood samples collected, in violation of the agreed use of those samples.

 The play was developed through a research process that included interviews with native tribal members and consultation with a panel discussions with experts.
 Although informed by the real-life controversy, and using the same initial situation, the character of Jillian is fictional, and the particular dilemmas and research interests facing the character are different.

 Reviewing the Cleveland production, Bob Abelman writes, "the playwright and director Sean Daniels squeeze all the simultaneously disclosed science, personal crisis and philosophical debate into a beautifully woven, cleverly conceived and highly entertaining tapestry of storytelling."
 Of the same production, reviewer Christine Howey said, "The audience finds themselves in a conundrum of whether to laugh or cry, often doing both."

-New York Times review Charles Isherwood called the 2015 production at The Duke " thoughtful and engrossing" and notes that "The affecting ancillary story — of Jillian’s Type-A personality and the problems it causes in her marriage — is woven neatly into the plot."
+New York Times reviewer Charles Isherwood called the 2015 production at The Duke " thoughtful and engrossing" and notes that "The affecting ancillary story — of Jillian’s Type-A personality and the problems it causes in her marriage — is woven neatly into the plot."
 He concludes by stating that "Informed Consent is a reminder that some mistakes must be paid for."